 Xanathar’s Guide to Everything

-Xanathar’s Guide is a perfect expansion to the Player’s Handbook.
-With additional subclass options and class features, this helps players build more unique characters, allowing a huge array of new and different builds.
+Xanathar’s Guide to Everything is a perfect expansion to the Player’s Handbook.
+With additional subclass options and class features, this helps players build more unique characters, allowing a huge array of new and different character builds.

 It also expands on simpler mechanics like sleeping, falling, and tool proficiencies, to help out the DM, while adding a suite of options for downtime activities and unique combat encounters.
 It’s a brilliant addition for players and DMs alike.